 2013 Novadip Biosciences is set-up, with a capital increase of EUR 500.000.

 2013 Novadip receives grants of EUR 550.000 in non-dilutive funding from the Walloon Region.

 2015 Novadip closes a EUR 28 million Series A financing round with US and Belgian investors.

 2015 Novadip is granted additional EUR 4.5 million in non-dilutive funding by the Walloon Region.

-2015 The development of the concept of the biological dressing for skin reconstruction with NVD-002 is published in the American Journal of Plastic Surgery.
+2015 The development of the concept of the biological dressing for skin reconstruction is published in the American Journal of Plastic Surgery.

-2015 The clinical results of NVD-002 regarding safety and efficacy, are published in: Human Adipose-Derived Mesenchymal Stem Cells in Cell Therapy: Safety and Feasibility in Different «Hospital Exemption» Clinical Applications.
+2015 The clinical results of skin regeneration therapy regarding safety and efficacy, are published in: Human Adipose-Derived Mesenchymal Stem Cells in Cell Therapy: Safety and Feasibility in Different «Hospital Exemption» Clinical Applications.
 Vériter S, André W, Aouassar N, Poirel HA, Lafosse A, Docquier PL, Dufrane D. PLoS One.
 2015 Oct 20;10(10):e0139566

 2016 Novadip develops and publishes a tool to discriminate adipose stem cells to fibroblasts.
 Lafosse A, Dufrane D. (2016) A simple method to determine the purity human adipose-derived stem cells-based cell therapies.
 Stem Cell Trans Med.
 2016 (in press)

-2016 Novadip moves to new facilities in Louvain-La-Neuve, with in-house GMP Class A/B cleanrooms to begin the production of clinical batches.
+2018 Novadip moves into its new facility with in-house GMP Class A/B cleanrooms for production of clinical batches